 Print4biz | printing with online price lists.
 Superior 're-sale' quality printing for the creative industry.
 Free email proofs, free mainland delivery, free file check and free layout guides.

-Advantages of offset printing compared to other printing methods include:
+Advantages of offset litho printing compared to other printing methods include:

 - Consistent high image quality.
-Offset printing produces sharp and clean images and type more easily than, for example, digital printing; this is because the rubber blanket conforms to the texture of the printing surface.
+Offset litho printing produces sharp and clean images and type more easily than, for example, digital printing.

 - Quick and easy production of printing plates.